Recursive deep learning framework for forecasting the decadal world economic outlook: Discussion

-Another problem is that it is difficult for the ED-LSTM model to consider the changes in the development speed when the economic scale develops to a certain stage.
-We know that a country's economy cannot grow stably and infinitely, it is always limited by its own national conditions, which is also the law of natural growth\citep{modis2013long}.
-China is an example, since in the forecast, the total GDP of China reached an incredible value after steady growth.
-However, in reality, due to the huge economic volume, the GDP growth rate of China has slowed down in recent years due to housing crisis \citep{jiang2022china}, trade disputes with USA \citep{fajgelbaum2022economic}, and COVID-19 \citep{habibi2022potential}.
-The Chinese policy has also shifted from high-speed growth to high-quality growth \citep{ding2022digital}.
+There are certain limitations of our study due to the timeline featured in the datasets, since the data collected during the COVID-19 pandemic has not been included in the modelling process.
+The timeline considered was due to the Penn World Table dataset that did not feature data after 2019 when retrieved in June 2022 for our experiments.
+The world economy in recent years has experienced significant turbulence due to COVID-19, international trade disputes, and the Russia-Ukraine war \cite{ozili2023spillover}.
+It is well known that a country's economy cannot grow stably and infinitely, it is limited by its own political and social conditions \cite{modis2013long}.
+In our GDP forecast of China, the total GDP reached an incredible value after steady growth.
+However, in reality, the GDP growth rate of China slowed down in recent years due to the housing crisis \cite{jiang2022china}, trade disputes with the United States\cite{fajgelbaum2022economic}, and COVID-19 \cite{habibi2022potential}.
+The Chinese policy has also shifted from high-speed growth to high-quality growth \cite{ding2022digital}.
+These factors are difficult to be captured by our framework given the lack of data; hence, this is also a major limitation.